 Ms. Ian is absolutely right, as her own numbers demonstrate.
 People will download free files, or reasonably priced files, then go buy the CD.
 It’s very much part of human nature to be acquisitive.
 We want something we can clutch in our hot little hands.
 If users find that they like a particular artist’s work, they’ll download the files, sure, but then they’ll want the nice jewel case, the cover art, and the liner notes.
-Rather than their idiotic obsession over “Internet Piracy,” producers, the RIAA and those who stand to profit should start thinking about adding value to the physical artifact, and how they can capitalize on the nature of the ‘net, instead of trying to choke their own customers.
+Rather than focussing on their idiotic obsession over “Internet Piracy,” producers, the RIAA and those who stand to profit should start thinking about adding value to the physical artifact, and how they can capitalize on the nature of the ’net, instead of trying to choke their own customers and avoiding paying artists.

 SetApp: A Suite of macOS Apps for a Single Price Affiliate link for a great collection of 200+ macOS apps for a single price—now with iOS apps too.